wp-plugins/text-expander/readme.txt

 == Changelog ==
 = 0.4 =
 * improved expander-function
-* the collapse-text can now be styled with CSS using .collapse-text { }
+* the collapse link and the element-before it can now be styled with CSS using .collapse-text and .collapse-pre

 = 0.3 =
 * fixed bug where Expander-titles were mixed